py4object/SVlcJ-Server/README.md

 Svlcj-server is sever used to synchronize multi client of [Svlcj-player](https://github.com/py4object/SVlcJ)

-The main goal of the project is to provide an platform independent media player that that can be synchronized using Server/Client model
+The main goal of the project is to provide a platform independent media player that that can be synchronized using [Server](https://github.com/py4object/SVlcJ-Server)/[Client](https://github.com/py4object/SVlcJ) model

 Status
 ------